top of page

 Hormones decline as we age, sometimes slowly, sometimes all at once.
 Put another way, aging is just the slow decline of our hormones.
 The good news is that there's something you can do to slow or reverse aging; replace your hormones!
 We do not provide hormone therapy here at VIGEO, however there are BioIdentical hormone clinics available near you.
 Balancing your hormones can be a great step towards better health!

-For further reading Dr. David Brownstein has a clear, concise book on Hormones called The Miracle of Natural Hormones, with many cases studies of people that have been helped with appropriate hormone therapy.
+For further reading, Dr. David Brownstein has a clear, concise book on Hormones called The Miracle of Natural Hormones, with many case studies of people who have been helped with appropriate hormone therapy.
 The information from his book is paraphrased below, and might help you decide if any hormones are right for you to try.

 Adrenals